Aaditya-Magar/VelaWearableArt/README.md

 # Vela Wearable Art

 This is a demo website built by me as part of my portfolio.
-It showcases a modern wearable art landing page experience with smooth interactions, responsive product layouts, and a polished UI.
+It showcases a modern wearable art landing page experience with smooth interactions, responsive product layouts and a polished UI.

 ## Overview

 - Built by: Me
 - Purpose: Portfolio demo website
-- Role: Designer, developer, and creator of the full frontend experience
+- Role: Designer, developer and creator of the full frontend experience
 - Status: Demo / prototype site for presentation and portfolio use only

 ## What I created